GluuFederation/docs-ce-prod/docs/source/installation-guide/install-ubuntu.md

 ### Disable Gluu Repositories

 To prevent involuntary overwrites of the currently deployed instance (in case a newer version of the same package is found during regular OS updates), disable the previously added Gluu repositories after initial installation.

-For CentOS/RHEL:

-`/etc/yum.repos.d/Gluu.repo` needs to be edited so that the `enabled=1` clause is changed to `enabled=0`

-For Ubuntu/Debian:

-`/etc/apt/sources.list.d/gluu-repo.list` needs to be edited to comment out all Gluu-related repos.
+Edit `/etc/apt/sources.list.d/gluu-repo.list` to comment out all Gluu-related repos.

 !!!
 Note
     The Gluu Server does **not** support package updates/upgrades via Linux package management (i.e. using commands like `# yum update` or `# apt-get update`).
 For upgrade instructions, see the [upgrade docs](../upgrade/index.md).

 ## Backups
 Sometimes things go wrong!
 It can be difficult to troubleshoot issues if the steps to reproduce the issue are not clearly documented.
 This is why we **always** recommend creating [backups of your Gluu Server](../operation/backup.md).